NomicFoundation/hardhat/docs/guides/deploying.md

 In the meantime, we recommend deploying your smart contracts using scripts.
-You can deploy the `Greeter` contract from the sample project with the deploy script `scripts/sample-script.js`:
+You can deploy the `Greeter` contract from the sample project with a deploy script `scripts/deploy.js` like the above one:

 ```js
 async function main() {